Mercedes-Benz 600

-The Mercedes-Benz 600 (factory code "W100") is a single-generation line of full-size ultra-luxury limousines and Pullman limousines, made by Daimler-Benz from 1963 through 1981.
-Nicknamed Grosser (Grand/Large) Mercedes, succeeded the Type 300d "Adenauer" as the company's flagship model.
+The Mercedes-Benz 600 (W100) is a single-generation of full-size ultra-luxury limousines, made by Daimler-Benz from 1963 through 1981.
+Nicknamed the Grosser (Grand/Large) Mercedes after its 1930s counterpart, the Mercedes 770.
 It was positioned well above the subsequent 300-series in price, amenities, and status.
-When launched in 1963, it was the most expensive car in the world.
-Its few lesser adversaries included British and American marques such as Rolls-Royce, Benthly, Cadillac and Lincoln's top model lines.
-The Mercedes 600 still remains to be a very expensive car to own and maintain.
+At its launch in 1963, the Mercedes 600 was the most expensive car in the world.
+Its few lesser adversaries included British and American marques such as Rolls-Royce, Bentley, Cadillac and Lincoln's top model lines.
+Despite its age, the Mercedes 600 remains costly to own and maintain.
+It is widely regarded by automotive historians and enthusiasts as the greatest luxury automobile ever produced.

 The Mercedes-Benz 600 models are well known for their ownership among celebrities, political leaders and royalty throughout the late 20th century.
-Widely regarded by many automotive experts and enthusiasts as the greatest luxury vehicle ever made, the 600 was notable for its advanced hydraulic systems.
+The 600 was notable for its advanced hydraulic systems.
 Ownership of a Mercedes-Benz 600 remains costly due to the vehicle's complexity and the high expense of parts and maintenance.
 Well-preserved examples and historically significant models can command prices of up to $3.5 million reflecting their rarity and prestige.

 Generally, the short-wheelbase (SWB) models were designed to be owner-driven, whereas the long-wheelbase (LWB) and limousine models, often incorporating a central divider with power window, were intended for chauffeur operation.